smulage/charlotte_energy_future/README.md

-# charlotte_energy_future
+# Mecklenburg County (Charlotte City) - investing in its Energy future
-spatial analysis of sustainable energy solutions for Mecklenburg county (Charlotte, NC)
+### Spatial analysis of sustainable energy solutions

 Cities are generally built on the hub and spoke model.
 The downtown area is highly commercial for retail and office while residential neighborhoods surround it.
 As cities grow and the need for commercial space goes up, residences closer to downtown are converted and homes move farther away.
 When cities hit geographic barriers, they start to build up like in Hong Kong or New York City.
 However with no such natural barriers, they generally spread out in an ever increasing radius and eventually their growth plateaus.
 We then see the rise of sister cities nearby that can pick up the overflows.
 Such models have had great success as they encourage a congregation of talent, creating melting pots for innovation, culture and social reforms.
 And infrastructure for the greatest cities was built far ahead of the traffic that now plows through them.